-Navy hosts visits Notre Dame on Saturday.
+Navy meets Notre Dame on Saturday at Fedex Field.
 GoMids.com's Jim Lawler compares the two teams in several critical areas.
 We also make a prediction on the game's final score.

 NAVY PASSING OFFENSE